oneapi-src/oneDPL/rfcs/proposed/zip_view/README.md

 # zip_view Support for the oneDPL Range APIs with C++20

 ## Introduction
-`std::ranges::zip_view` is powerful utility enables developers to combine two or more ranges into a single view, where each element is represented as a tuple containing corresponding elements from each input range.
+`std::ranges::zip_view` is a powerful utility that enables developers to combine two or more ranges into a single view, where each element is represented as a tuple containing corresponding elements from each input range.

 ## Motivations